UNEP-Economy-Division/GLAD-ElementaryFlowResources/mapping/README.md

 # GLAD mapping files

 The mapping file folder is organized to include two components of the mappings.
-The folder inputs contains the original source flow lists in the mapping template and the input files for the JRC mapping tool.
-Users should be aware that the JRC mapping tool requires additional information and inputs to create the finalized output files.
+The folder contains the subfolder inputs that includes the input files for the JRC mapping tool and the finalized output mapping files.
+Users should note that the JRC mapping output files require additional manual edits in order to reflect the finalized output mapping files stored in this folder.